khaledjendi/SHOPi/README.md

 # SHOPi

-## ==> Update <==
-Newer versions of Angular has been released since this project has been implemented.
-Some classes used in Angular 5 has been deprecated in newer versions of Angular.
-I will be updating SHOPi project as SHOPi-v2 upon my free time :)

 ### What is SHOPi?
 SHOPi - https://shopi5.herokuapp.com/ - is a leading e-commerce fashion store for the course project.
 Which is implemented using: